PIONEERING BLACK ARCHITECTS IN NORTH CAROLINA

 Gantt grew up in Charleston SC, graduating from Burke High School second in his class.
-His father was a carpenter, plus an early talent for drawing led to Gantt's choice of a career architecture.
+His father was a carpenter, plus an early talent for drawing led to Gantt's choice of a career in architecture.
 After attending Iowa State University 1960-1962, he was repeatedly denied admission into Clemson University's Architecture program.
 After exhausting all administrative channels, he took Clemson to court on charges of discrimination and won, gaining admission and graduating in 1965.

 From 1965 to 1968, he interned at Odell in Charlotte, the first Black architect the firm had ever hired.
-He graduated in 1970 from MIT with a Masters in Architecture and became founding partner of Gantt Huberman in Charlotte in 1971.
+He graduated in 1970 from MIT with a master's degree in architecture and became founding partner of Gantt Huberman in Charlotte in 1971.

 Gantt is the most politically active architect in North Carolina history.
 He was on the Charlotte City Council from 1974 to 1983; the Mayor of Charlotte from 1983 to 1987; and served on the North Carolina Democratic Party Executive Council, the Democratic National Committee, and the National Capital Planning Commission.
 Under his leadership, the commission adopted a strategic plan for city monuments and selected sites on the National Mall for the Martin Luther King Memorial and the World War II Memorial.

 In 1990 and 1996, he ran unsuccessfully against incumbent North Carolina Senator Jesse Helms in two highly polarized races.
 Barack Obama was a volunteer for his campaign in 1996.